jakes-space/firetender/README.md

 ## Usage

-To illustrate, let's run through the basics of defining, creating, reading, modifying, and copying a Firestore document.
+To illustrate, let's run through the basics of defining, creating, modifying, and copying a Firestore document.

-### Define your schemas
+### Define the schema

-First, we define the document schemas and their validation criteria with [Zod](https://github.com/colinhacks/zod).
-If you've used Joi or Yup, you will find Zod very similar.
-Optional collections should use `.default({})` or `.default([])` to simplify access.
-Here we define a schema for types of pizza, because I was hungry when I wrote this.
+First, define the document schema and its validation criteria.
+Firetender uses [Zod](https://github.com/colinhacks/zod) for this; if you've used Joi or Yup, you will find it very similar.
+In the example below, I've defined a schema for types of pizza, because I was hungry when I wrote this.

-We use the `FireTenderDoc.makeClassFactory()` convenience method to avoid having to pass in the schema every time we instantiate a doc object.
+The static `FiretenderDoc.makeClassFactory()` method slightly simplifies document creation and wrapping by capturing the schema.

 ```javascript
 import { doc } from "firebase/firestore";